Wind-assisted propulsion: Wingsail

+SolidSail

+SolidSail is a wind propulsion technology designed for large vessels, developed by Chantiers de l'Atlantique in Saint-Nazaire, France.
+This system is based on rigid sails made of composite materials and a tilting gaff rigging, enabling hybrid or primary wind propulsion for commercial and cruise ships.
+Three SolidSail units are currently used for the propulsion systems of the longest sailing ship ever constructed (as of 2026), the Orient Express Corinthian, which is able to rely exclusively on its wind-powered propulsion in optimal conditions.

 Kite sail

 The kite sail concept has recently received a lot of interest.
 This rig consists of flying a gigantic kite from the bow of a ship using the traction developed by the kite to assist in pulling the ship through the water.
 Other concepts that have been explored were designed to have the kite rig alternately pull out and retract on a reel, driving a generator.
 The kite used in this setup is similar to the kites used by recreational kiteboarders, on a much larger scale.
 This design also allows users to expand its scale by flying multiple kites in a stacked arrangement.